South Africa Branch

 The Institute of Chartered Shipbrokers (ICS) in South Africa had

-its beginning in 1965, but was then called The Institute of South
+its beginning in 1965, under the name of The Institute of South

 African Shipbrokers (ISAS).
-Members that have passed the London
+Members that had passed the London

-exams were then accorded membership of ISAS.
-A Fellow would be an
+exams were then accorded membership of ISAS, and the records were

-The ICS SA Branch was then formed in 1996.
-Sean Minogue was the
+Shipbrokers was then formed in 1996.
+The President of ISAS, Sean

 The ICS SA Branch is not incorporated as a company nor a